combat writing badge

 UTM :

-Universal Transverse Mercator, a naval navigation reference which dispenses with latitude and longitude in favor of digital metric coordinates that are accurate to within 100m; see DEAD-RECKONING, "mercator projection", "rhumb line", compare GRID COORDINATES, GRID LINES, INS, GPS, SRTM. [nb: around AD 1000, the Chinese invented a 28 division star chart based upon lunar movements around the polar axis; which was later adopted by Europe]
+Universal Transverse Mercator, a naval navigation reference which dispenses with latitude and longitude GRID LINES in favor of digital metric coordinates that are accurate to within 100m; see DEAD-RECKONING, MERCATOR PROJECTION, RHUMB LINE; compare GRID COORDINATES, MGRS, INS, GPS, SRTM. [nb: around AD 1000, the Chinese invented a 28 division star chart based upon lunar movements around the polar axis; which was later adopted by Europe]

 UW :

 (yew-w) Unconventional Warfare, also called "unorthodox warfare"; the use of military/PARAMILITARY, police, political, economic, psychological, and civic actions (CA) by a government to defeat subversion, insurgency, and terrorism in enemy-controlled or politically sensitive areas.
 A broad spectrum of low-visibility military and PARAMILITARY operations, normally of long duration, predominantly conducted through, with, or by INDIGenous or surrogate forces who are organized, trained, equipped, supported, and directed in varying degrees by an external source.
 It includes, but is not limited to, GUERRILLA WARFARE, subversion, SABOTAGE, INTEL activities, escape and evasion (E&E), and unconventional assisted recovery.
-See INSURGENT, GUERRILLA, TERRORIST, COUNTERINSURGENCY, COUNTER-GUERRILLA, ANTI-TERRORISM, PROVOCATEUR, IRREGULARS, CAP, SPECIAL OPERATIONS, SOF, STAY BEHIND, DA, DOOR KICKING, FID, PSYOPS, CA, SF, SOF, SEAL, ASYMMETRIC WARFARE GROUP, OSS, POSSE COMITATUS, CONSTABULARY. [nb: Army Chief of Staff GEN George H. Decker was forcibly retired for noting that the United States could not win a conventional war in Southeast Asia (SEA); and, in a post-war interview, GEN William C. Westmoreland confessed his ignorance of the potential utility of special operations forces (SOF), so he did not fully develop their VIETNAM WAR role] Also, abbreviation for Urban Warfare; see MOUT, FIBUA, HOUSEWARMING, MOUSE HOLE, KILL HOUSE.
+See INSURGENT, GUERRILLA, TERRORIST, COUNTERINSURGENCY, COUNTER-GUERRILLA, ANTI-TERRORISM, PROVOCATEUR, IRREGULARS, CAP, SPECIAL OPERATIONS, SOF, STAY BEHIND, DA, DOOR KICKING, AIWC, FID, PSYOPS, CA, MOOTW, SF, SOF, SEAL, ASYMMETRIC WARFARE GROUP, OSS, OUTSIDE THE BOX, POSSE COMITATUS, CONSTABULARY. [nb: Army Chief of Staff GEN George H. Decker was forcibly retired for noting that the United States could not win a conventional war in Southeast Asia (SEA); and, in a post-war interview, GEN William C. Westmoreland confessed his ignorance of the potential utility of special operations forces (SOF), so he admitted that he did not fully develop their VIETNAM WAR role] [nb: "There is another type of war, new in its intensity, ancient in its origin, war by guerrillas, subversives, insurgents, assassins; war by ambush instead of by combat, by infiltration instead of aggression, seeking victory by eroding and exhausting the enemy, instead of engaging him." by John F. Kennedy] Also, abbreviation for Urban Warfare; see MOUT, FIBUA, HOUSEWARMING, MOUSE HOLE, KILL HOUSE.

 UWT :

-UnderWater Telephone, commonly known as GERTRUDE, being a sound-powered wireless telephonic communication system of voice or whistle signals that's used between submerged SUBMARINEs; because sound travels faster in water (52mi/min) than in air (12mi/min; 1mi/5sec), this technique has an insecure but clear utility ranging from 1,000-3,000 yards.
-See TELEPHONE, compare RADIO, ELF, SONAR, ASDIC. [v: Mach] [nb: the velocity and distance that sound travels in either air or water depends upon atmospheric pressure, medium temperature, molecular density, and turbulence; such that under equivalent conditions, sound moves faster in salt water than in fresh, faster in fresh water than in air]
+UnderWater Telephone, commonly known as GERTRUDE, being a sound-powered wireless telephonic communication system of voice or whistle signals that's used between submerged SUBMARINEs; because sound travels faster in water (52mi/min) than in air (12mi/min; 1mi/5sec; 1087ft/sec at sea level), this technique has an insecure but clear utility ranging from 1,000-3,000 yards.
+See TELEPHONE, compare RADIO, VLF, ELF, UQC, SONAR, ASDIC, MACH. [nb: the velocity and distance that sound travels in either air or water depends upon atmospheric pressure, medium temperature, molecular density, and turbulence; such that under equivalent conditions, sound moves faster in salt water than in fresh, faster in fresh water than in air.
+The audible range of sound wave frequencies for humans is 20 - 20,000 Hz; above which ultrasonic waves may be felt, instead of heard.] [cf: ultrasound]

 UXO :

-(yew-eks-oh) UneXploded Ordnance or Unexploded eXplosive Ordnance, being live AMMO or other active MUNITIONS remaining on the battlefield after combat that pose a hazard to noncombatants; see EOD, DEACTIVATE, EXPLOSIVE.
+(yew-ecks-oh) UneXploded Ordnance or Unexploded eXplosive Ordnance, being live AMMO or other active MUNITIONS that have failed to detonate, including enemy munitions that have been either emplaced or abandoned on the battlefield after combat and therefore pose a hazard to combatants and noncombatants alike; see EOD, DEACTIVATE, EXPLOSIVE, 9-LINE REPORT.

 MilTerms